complicatiion/swbf_ultimate_edition_ps2_mod/README.md

 ### DOWNLOAD

-gren CODE Button --> DOWNLOAD as ZIP
+green CODE Button --> DOWNLOAD as ZIP

 ### A. Extract the Original ISO